miu200521358/pmx_translator/archive/Readme_en.txt

 ----------------------------------------------------------------
-Å°Å@How to create the dictionary
+‚ñ†  How to create the dictionary
 ----------------------------------------------------------------

 https://chatgpt.com/g/g-Cmchsxm6X-pmxtranslaordictionarygenerator